sandywu198/Phreddit-Project/README.md

 1) Open a Command Prompt/Powershell tab.
 2) Go to the client folder of the repository (i.e. use `cd file/path/client`).
 3) Run the command `npm test`.
 This will return the one `react.test.js` on the client side.
-4) Go to all of the Command Prompt/Powershell tabs you have open for running the server or the MongDB database and run Ctrl + C to close the server and database.
+4) Go to all of the Command Prompt/Powershell tabs you have open for running the server or the MongoDB database and run Ctrl + C to close the server and database.
+Ensure they are closed before proceeding.
 4) Open another Command Prompt/Powershell tab.
 5) Go to the client folder of the repository (i.e. use `cd file/path/server`).
 6) Run `npm install mongodb-memory-server`.